 by Alex Z. Salinas (B.A. ’11, M.A. ’19)

-In Greece in the eighth century B.C., Homer began composing an epic poem, The Odyssey, which would become one of history’s most influential pieces of literature.
-More than two millennia later, the classic has been translated into American Sign Language (ASL) for the first time — by a St. Mary’s University graduate student.
+In Greece in the eighth century B.C., Homer began composing an epic poem, The Odyssey, which would become one of the most influential pieces of literature in history.
+More than two millennia later, the classic has been translated into American Sign Language (ASL) for the first time — by a St. Mary’s University alumna.

-Leigh Ann Cowan, a student in the Master of Arts in English Literature and Language program at St. Mary’s, said her choice of base text came down to The Odyssey or the similarly aged epic poem Beowulf.
+Leigh Ann Cowan, who earned her Master of Arts in English Literature and Language in 2020, said her choice of base text came down to The Odyssey or the similarly aged epic poem Beowulf.

 The odyssey begins

-Cowan acquired a recent translation of The Odyssey by Emily Wilson, Ph.D. — the first female scholar to translate Homer’s epic into English — which was ultimately, for Cowan, a “deciding factor.”
+Cowan acquired a recent translation of The Odyssey by Emily Wilson, Ph.D. — the first female scholar to translate Homer’s epic into English — a “deciding factor” for Cowan.

 She emailed Wilson, Professor of Classical Studies at the University of Pennsylvania, to ask permission to use her translation.

 “I was so nervous to email Dr. Wilson,” Cowan said.
 “I felt like poor little Oliver Twist approaching the master: ‘Please sir, I want some more.’